Flotomate/product_docs/source/package-deployment/intro-package-deployment.rst

 ===================

-Deployment (in Flotomate) refers to the capability of installing and upgrading computer programs/OS, and configure Windows Registry in a large set of computers remotely.
+Deployment (in Flotomate) refers to the capability of installing and upgrading computer programs/OS, and configuring Windows Registry in a large set of computers remotely.
 It is vital for managing the life-cycle of a Computer on a large scale, and Flotomate provides a comprehensive tool that handles all aspects of Package/Registry Deployment intuitively